 In many cases, disclosure is not necessary for the safety of the program.
-In the event that disclosure is necessary for safety reasons, youth and parents must be notified in advance, and caution must be exercised to ensure that only those needing the information are given the information.
+If disclosure is necessary for safety reasons, youth and parents must be notified in advance, and caution must be exercised to ensure that only those needing the information are given the information.